Philip Inghelbrecht: Career

 In 1995, Philip Inghelbrecht started his career in investment banking at Bank Dewaay (later HSBC).
 From March 1996 to May 1998, he worked as a derivatives trader managing the bank's $2 billion EMTN program.

 In December 1999, Philip Inghelbrecht co-founded Shazam with Chris Barton and was involved in all aspects of the company's operations.
-Under Inghelbrecht's leadership, Shazam introduced a feature that allowed users to identify songs from audio snippets, becoming a widely used music app.
 In March 2018, Apple Inc. acquired Shazam, recognizing its technology and potential for integration within Apple's ecosystem.

 In 2005, Inghelbrecht joined Google's video division and transferred to YouTube following the acquisition in 2006.
 At YouTube, he oversaw the sports and entertainment department (Discovery, NBA, etc.) as well as syndication and copyright management.

 From October 2008 to January 2010, Philip Inghelbrecht served as president of TrueCar.

-From 2011, he ran business development at Rockmelt (acquired by Yahoo).

 In 2018, Philip Inghelbrecht founded and became CEO of Tatari, a convergent TV ad (linear, streaming, and online video) platform for brands and agencies.
 Tatari was recognized as one of the best places to work and for its industry-leading technology, winning awards for best-connected TV ad platform, most innovative TV ad technology, and 16 hottest ad tech companies.

 In August 2021, Inghelbrecht co-founded Boomerang, assuming the role of executive chairman.
 Boomerang improves the way businesses engage with their customers through new technologies and strategic partnerships.